 Discovery Interface Subcommittee Minutes

-Present: Jake Ineichen (MAD), Robin Krueger (PIN), Rachael Page (DEE), Emma Cobb (VER)
+Present: Tina Marie Maes (MAD), Jake Ineichen (MAD), Robin Krueger (PIN), Jenny Carr (MID), Rachael Page (DEE)

 Recorder: Michelle Karls (SCLS)

-SCLS Staff: Amy Gannaway, Rose Ziech, Kayla Linke, Vicki Teal Lovely
+SCLS staff present: Amy Gannaway, Rose Ziech, Kayla Linke

 a.
 Introduction of guests/visitors